adlnet/xAPI-Spec/xAPI.md

 information about learning experiences between programs that adhere to the specification.
 As part of this, it sets out the format of requests and the expected responses.
 Note that the systems storing or retrieving records need not be Activity Providers.
-LRSs can communicate with other LRSs, or systems. xAPI follows the guidelines of the REST software architecture style, and as such data is tranferred via HTTP requests and responses. xAPI also defines security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.
+LRSs can communicate with other LRSs, or systems. xAPI follows the guidelines of the REST software architecture style, and as such data is transferred via HTTP requests and responses. xAPI also defines security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.

 <a name="extending-xapi" />